Applying for a Grant

 - Experimental Approach or Project Plan (Text only, unformatted, no images, characters or symbols)

-Project Plan (maximum 5 pages).
+Project Plan (maximum 20,000 characters).
 This section should provide project introduction, define project principle aims, and define project experimental approaches in text form.

-References should be entered in the suggest format.
+References should be entered using the suggested format in the application.

 - Preliminary Results (May include images, .PDF format)